nsjoshi94/network_simulations/network_simulations.md

 Visually, it is not appealing but this matrix allows for fast access when requesting a euclidean distance between any two points.

-Next, I simulated edges by taking draws from a bernoulli distribution with probability: e^(euc_dist * a)/[1 + e^(euc_dist
+Next, I simulated edges by taking draws from a bernoulli distribution with probability: e^(euc_dist * a)/[1 + e^(euc_dist x a)].
- * a)].
 The constant a is an arbitrary constant which controlls the overall expected tie frequency.
 Values of 1 contributed an edge between two given points and values of 0 signified no edge.

 Plotting the edges in the graph resulted in a graph like the one below: